Two-Minute Warning: Plot

 Shortly after the game's two-minute warning, the SWAT team is given the green light to go after the sniper.
 Seeing that he is surrounded, the sniper opens fire, shooting randomly into the crowd.
 His shots cause a massive panic in which the panicked fans spill onto the field.

 Many security men, Coliseum personnel, and spectators are killed or wounded.
 Fleeing spectators are crushed or trampled underfoot while rushing towards exit tunnels.
 A few lose their footing while climbing down wall-ivy trestles.
 Steve, Stu, Chris, Peggy, and the pickpocket are among those shot (Chris and Peggy survive).
 Mike escapes from police custody during the riot and is reunited with Peggy and their children once the stadium empties of people.
 Ultimately, the sniper is shot by Peter who, along with Chris, and other members of the SWAT team, arrest him.

-Searching through his wallet, the officers learn the sniper's name: Carl Cook.
-Cook dies while in custody, revealing nothing about his intent.
-Button points out that although they know nothing about Cook, over the next few weeks the media, via newspapers and television, will discover all the unknown details about Cook's life: what schools he attended, his nice mother, pet dog, former gym teacher, the body count, and question why the officers had to kill him.
-Peter sees Button's gunshot wound, and wonders if a doctor had looked at it, to which Button replies, "It's no big deal."
+Searching through his wallet, the officers learn the sniper's name: Carl Cook; he dies while in custody, revealing nothing about his intent.
+Chris points out that although they know nothing about Cook, over the next few weeks the media, via newspapers and television, will discover all the unknown details about Cook's life: what schools he attended, his nice mother, pet dog, and former gym teacher, and the body count; and they will question why the officers had to kill him.
+Peter sees Chris's gunshot wound, and wonders if a doctor has looked at it, to which Chris replies, "It's no big deal."
 Peter then replies, "Don't be a hero, Sergeant.
 I'll drop you off at the hospital.
 Come on."
-Button reluctantly follows Peter, while Sam looks toward the empty football stadium, feeling sad that a lot of people died in the stadium.
-Peter drives Button to the hospital off-screen, and the film ends.
+Chris reluctantly follows Peter, while Sam looks toward the empty football stadium, feeling sad that a lot of people died in the stadium.
+Peter drives Chris to the hospital off-screen, and the film ends.